mscausso/Portfolio/README.md

 <img src="images/DSC_0535-min.jpg" height=400></p>

-<p>I'm a data specialist and can perform tasks related to data analysis and engineering.
-I enjoy understanding the data journey within a company and how it is processed in order to deliver optimal analytical visualization and processing solutions tailored to business needs.
-I have experience in the banking, mining, airport support, and dairy industries.</p>
+<p>I’m a Data Specialist with experience in roles such as Data Analyst and Data Engineer.
+I thrive on understanding the data journey within an organization and how it is processed to provide optimal analytical solutions and visualizations tailored to business needs.
+I have experience across various industries, including banking, mining, airport support, and dair.</p>

 ### My Professional Experience